-And being a good steward extends beyond our role as investment partner with our clients—it includes our roles as employer, corporate citizen and thoughtful member of the global community.
+And being a good steward extends beyond our role as investment partner with our clients—it includes our roles as employer, corporate citizen, industry participant and thoughtful member of the global community.

 As long-term investors, we have seen the benefits of thoughtful analysis, acting faithfully on behalf of others, hard work and patience.
 We remain committed to applying these approaches as responsible stewards in every relationship we enter.